Fattoresaimon/ArduinoDuPPaLib/examples/I2CNavKey/README.md

 ## Initialization

 ### void begin( uint8_t conf)
-This is used for initializing the I2CNavKey by writing the configuration register of the I2CNavKey .
+This is used for initializing the I2CNavKey by writing the configuration register.
 The parameters can be concatenated in OR mode.
 The possible parameters are the following: